BioDAS/biodas.github.io/wiki/DASworkshop200903Day3.md

 <!-- -->

--   use case: anatomical ontology, uses "term" as query command
+-   use case: anatomical ontology, uses "term" as query command;

-more general terms return too much data, response needs to be cut
+but more general terms return too much data, response needs to be cut

 -&gt; proposed solution: use "maxbins"-like functionality

--&gt; For DAS 1.6: adopt ontology from 1.53E:
+-&gt; For DAS 1.6: adopt ontology from 1.53E as cvID and method

 a) Sequence Feature Ontology (SFO)